nu-coders/NuHelperMobileBinary/FAQ.md

 ### 4 - Are you a frog?

 - I am a prestigious frog.
-I wear only suits, drink tea every day and ead english cake with my mates.
+I wear only suits, drink tea every day and eat english cake with my mates.

   ![YES](https://i.imgur.com/HiVL5lZ.jpg)